Skip to main content Skip to footer

 Although the British Nationality Act only specifies an individual should not have been in breach of immigration laws in the past 3 or 5 years (depending on which route an individual applies through), the Home Office will consider good character throughout the 10 years prior to the submission of the application for naturalisation as a British citizen.

-The Home Office's current position is that for applications submitted post 28 June 2022 the Home Office will not automatically refuse an application for breaches during this period but this is subject to exceptions.
+The Home Office's current position is that for applications for British citizenship submitted post 28 June 2022, it will not automatically refuse an application for breaches during this period, but this is subject to exceptions.
+Obtaining advice from a British citizenship lawyer is important if this impacts you.

 An applicant who within 10 years prior to the date of application has committed an immigration breach of: